iZemil/job/interview/getting-started.md

 ---
 sidebar_position: 1
+slug: /interview
 ---

 # Getting Started

 :::info
 The main goal of this guide is to get the best job offer you can.
 :::

 If you are looking to find a job as a JavaScript developer, there are a few steps you can follow to increase your chances of success.